This morning started as a perfect day. As the sun rose, and I knew I wanted to see Haiti.

 I came back to a distracted boy, climbing a wall and having left the bag on the seat.

-Not too happy, but realising he had probably had his fill for the hour, we wandered to the markets.
+Not too happy, but realizing he had probably had his fill for the hour, we wandered to the markets.

 All was good and we ended up being privately shuttled back to our market area.